NullBrunk/Utils/README.md

 ## WebSearch :

-This option allow you to launch a google/duckduckgo research in a single command, from your terminal.
+Launch a google/duckduckgo research in a single command, from your terminal.

 https://user-images.githubusercontent.com/106782577/176956311-4786bf03-4f27-41e5-8992-1b7e700ea1eb.mp4